There are so many possibilities as what you could focus on and yet, there is never enough time. Do you focus on:

 - What should we focus all our energy on?

-The well-known incubator from Silicon Valley, Y Combinator, gives their startups the following goal:
+An example is a well-known incubator from Silicon Valley, Y Combinator, they give their startups the following goal:

 “Every week your company should grow at least 7%”